jamesqo/observable-vector/README.md

 Unforunately, Microsoft doesn't provide a default implementation of `IObservableVector`.
 This means that normally, you wouldn't be able to use it in your app without writing a lot of boilerplate code.

-Observable Vector provides a default implementation of `IObservableVector` so you don't have to.
-It's simple to use and easy to extend.
+Observable Vector simply provides a class that implements IObservableVector, so you don't have to make one yourself.

 ## OK, great.
 How do I install this?